 The grant recipient will be assessed against the key performance indicators over the course of the funded activity.
+Other KPIs, including delivery of progress reports, may be negotiated with providers before the funding agreement is signed, depending on the nature of the project.

-12.3 Performance reports
+12.3 Performance Reports